CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

     yarn
     yarn start
+the replay of your intermediate results after your solution being evaluated.
+Here `mapbox token` and `yarn` are required.
+You can get a `mapbox token` by registering a mapbox account.
 5. open `localhost:3000` with your browser (If report "JavaScript heap out of memory", please refer to this `website <https://support.snyk.io/hc/en-us/articles/360002046418-JavaScript-heap-out-of-memory>`_)

 Here are some Tips:​